SaumoPal97/MPower/README.md

     - [Usecase 1]()

 - [Text to Speech](https://cloud.ibm.com/catalog/services/text-to-speech)
-  - Used as TTS for LLM chat responses in the cta interface
+  - Used as TTS for LLM chat responses in the chat interface
     - [Usecase 1]()

 ### Solution architecture